hyperledger-archives/sawtooth-rfcs/text/0000-raw-txn-header.md

 # Rationale and alternatives
 [alternatives]: #alternatives

-An alternative would be that txn object that arrives to TP in 'apply' method will have an api to re-serialize the transaction header.
+An alternative would be that transaction object which is provided to the TP's 'apply' method will have an API to re-serialize the transaction header.
-This solution could be problematic since it requires trust in protobuf that de-serializing and re-serializing back will produce same bytes.
+This solution could be problematic since it requires placing trust in protobuf that de-serializing and re-serializing back will produce the same bytes.

 An alternative would be to sign the payload itself.
 That has the downside of bloating the transactions with an additional redundant field from the header.